charnley/rmsd/README.md

 ====

-The root-mean-square deviation (RMSD) is calculated, using Kabsch algorithm (1976) for rotation, between two cartesian coordinates (.xyz) files.
+The root-mean-square deviation (RMSD) is calculated, using Kabsch algorithm (1976) for rotation, between two Cartesian coordinates (.xyz) files.

-Based on
-[RMSD](http://en.wikipedia.org/wiki/Root-mean-square_deviation) and
-[Kabsch algoritm](http://en.wikipedia.org/wiki/Kabsch_algorithm).
+For more information please read [RMSD](http://en.wikipedia.org/wiki/Root-mean-square_deviation) and [Kabsch algoritm](http://en.wikipedia.org/wiki/Kabsch_algorithm).

 ## Usage

-The code should be executable, so run it like in a terminal:
+The code should be executable, so run it via terminal:

     ./calculate_rmsd molecule1.xyz molecule2.xyz

 If it isn't then run it with Python 2.7

     python calculate_rmsd molecule1.xyz molecule2.xyz

+## Citation

+[1] Kabsch W., 1976, A solution for the best rotation to relate two sets of vectors, Acta Crystallographica, A32:922-923, doi:10.1107/S0567739476001873
+[2] GitHub: Calculate RMSD for two XYZ structures, http://github.com/charnley/rmsd

+Note: some journals requires commit id

 ## Examples